Mailchimp vs Mailerlite: The email marketing stand-off

 Advantage: Mailerlite, but it’s close

+Having your CRM and email marketing tools work together means you can accomplish more.
 Neither Mailchimp nor Mailerlite are dedicated CRM email software, and while that doesn’t say they can’t integrate with your current line-up, learning multiple systems might add to the frustration.
 This also means that once you convert prospects through your email marketing efforts, you’ll have to manually create new information for them within a dedicated CRM.

-Neither software gets a point in this category as Mailchimp’s CRM isn’t full-featured and Mailerlite doesn’t offer a CRM feature.
+Neither software gets a point in this category, as Mailchimp’s CRM isn’t full-featured and Mailerlite doesn’t offer a CRM feature.

-Advantage: none
+Advantage: Neither

 ONE TEAM.
 ONE TOOL.